 Colombia grows nearly 10% of the world’s coffee, making it the third-largest coffee bean producer.
 Almost all of Colombia’s coffee is Arabica.
 As one of the world’s biggest coffee growers, Colombia has a well-established infrastructure for growing and exporting coffee.

 Most coffee in Colombia is grown in what is known as the Colombian Coffee Growing Axis, a triangular region in the northern half of the country.
-It is characterized by high elevations of 3,000 to 6,500 feet, ample rainfall, mild temperatures, and mineral-rich volcanic soils.
+It is characterized by high elevations of 900 to 2,000 metres, ample rainfall, mild temperatures, and mineral-rich volcanic soils.
 These conditions make it ideal for growing Arabica coffee beans.

 Colombian coffee is very versatile.
-It tends to have clean flavors and a medium body, so it takes well to light, medium, and dark roasts.
-Light roasts are characterized by citrus acidity, medium roasts by flavors of fruits and nuts, and darker roasts tend to roasted nuts and chocolate flavors.
+It tends to have clean flavours and a medium body, so it takes well to light, medium, and dark roasts.
+Light roasts are characterized by citrus acidity, medium roasts by flavours of fruits and nuts, and darker roasts tend to roasted nuts and chocolate flavours.

 Guatemala produces 2.5% of the world’s coffee and is the tenth-largest coffee producer.
 There are eight official growing regions within Guatemala, which produce high-quality, shade-grown Arabica beans.
-Within Guatemala’s growing regions are hundreds of microclimates, ranging from an altitude of 1,600 to over 16,000 feet.
+Within Guatemala’s growing regions are hundreds of microclimates, ranging from an altitude of 480 to over 1,800 metres.
 The farms mainly lie on the slopes of volcanoes, which provide rich soils and excellent drainage.
-Because the country’s growing regions are so diverse, Guatemala’s coffee has a variety of flavor profiles.
-Beans grown at lower elevations tend towards nuts, chocolate, and smoke flavors, whereas the higher elevation coffee beans taste citrus, apple, and berries.
+Because the country’s growing regions are so diverse, Guatemala’s coffee has a variety of flavour profiles.
+Beans grown at lower elevations tend towards nuts, chocolate, and smoke flavours, whereas the higher elevation coffee beans taste citrus, apple, and berries.